DEVOTIONALS

 MEDITATION:

-His sacrifice taught us how to love even the ones who do not love us.
+His sacrifice taught us how to love even those who don’t love us.
+He

-we will want to freely give, without keeping a ledger to
+alive within ourselves, we will want to freely give, without keeping

-determine if we have received in proportion to what we have given.
+a ledger to determine if we have received in proportion to what we

 When His Spirit is living in us, we look past the worldly pleasures and

-focus on the rewards we receive when we enter heaven to be with the Lord.
+focus on the rewards we will receive when we enter heaven to be with

-His Spirit teaches us how to let the Lord to remold us now
+the Lord.
+His Spirit teaches us how to let the Lord remold us now so

-so that when we enter heaven, there will be few changes in us.
+that when we enter heaven, there will be few changes required of us.

-how to experience heaven while we are still living on earth.
+Holy Spirit who helps us experience some of heaven while we are still

-by returning ten percent of what He has given us.
+gratitude by returning at least ten percent of what God has given us.

-And when we do, we receive a consciousness
+And when we do, we are blessed with an awareness that:

-and that we are working with Him to reach the world for Jesus Christ.
+– that we are working with Him to reach the world for Jesus.

 “I could have used this money for (fill in the blank)”

-or are we glad that we are able to contribute to God’s
+or, are we glad we are contributing to God’s ongoing ministry of

 ACTION:

-and returning the ten percent He asks of His followers,
+– Am I obeying the Lord and returning the ten percent He asks

-or have you allowed the attractions of the world
+of His followers, or have I allowed the attractions of the world

 to steal what belongs to Him?

-If so, then why would you ever expect
+If the latter is true, then why would you ever expect to receive all

-Perhaps if their income was reduced considerably, then ten percent
+for that amount).
+Perhaps if their income was reduced considerably, then

-would be a smaller amount and they could then be obedient to Him.
+ten percent would be a smaller amount and they could be obedient to Him.

 (Romans 8:32)

-And lest we have any doubt about His gifts to us,
+If we ever have doubts about His gifts to us,

-we need only to remember that He died for us!
+we should remember that He died for us!

 Pray,